 You might be surprised to find out that you can make do without a lot of the pricey items that appear on many checklists.

-Here are five things you really need as you start college.
+Here are five things you actually need as you start college.

 2. Inexpensive phone plan

 Textbooks are still required for many classes.
-Therefore, don't skip out on a book bag.
+Therefore, don't skip out on a backpack.
 There are a number of book bags designed with laptops in mind, so you can carry your computer and your books.
-Look for a book bag that offers sufficient space for your needs and includes areas for cords and power supply.
+Look for a backpack that is well made to lug around those heavy textbooks and offers sufficient space for your needs, including areas for power cords, snacks, and a water bottle.

 • Basic first aid kit